PrajwolKoirala/HimaAI-Agrobots/README.md

-# 🌾 Agroबट – Agricultural Supply Chain Management System
+# 🌾 Agroबट

 Agroबट is a decentralized agricultural supply chain management system built with Ethereum smart contracts and a modern frontend using Next.js.
 This project leverages **Truffle**, **Ganache**, **Metamask**, and **web3.js** to enable transparent and efficient management of agricultural goods.
+To help Farmer this project also uses google's **Gemini** for simple chatbot related to agriculture.

 ---